LPC-CSAM, Neuberger Berman and Barings auction off loans

-BRIEF-Viji Finance seeks members' nod for issue of bonus shares in ratio of 1:10

-* Seeks members' nod for issue of bonus shares in ratio of 1:10 Source text - (http://bit.ly/2sJBfzx) Further company coverage:

-LONDON, July 5 Europe’s secondary loan market is focused on three auctions this week as three fund managers opt to sell portfolios of loans before the summer slowdown, banking sources said.
+LONDON, July 5 (Reuters) - Europe’s secondary loan market is focused on three auctions this week as three fund managers opt to sell portfolios of loans before the summer slowdown, banking sources said.

 Credit Suisse Asset Management (CSAM) is in the market with the largest Bids Wanted In Competition (BWIC), totalling €108m from 24 names, across 40 tranches with bids due at 3pm on Wednesday.